grady-lad/Personal/README.md

 - time (maybe object creation time `console.time(), console.timeEnded() //ends the time method`
 - tabular format use console.table, we can also specifiy which props to show using `console.table(obj, ['proptoshow'])`

+# Debugging with chrome console

+- When right clicking a breakpoint we can create an expression that will trigger the breakpoint if passed.
+- We can set breakpoints on elements, when attributes changes, or the node is removed or the element changes.
+- The watch panel allows you to view the value of a var throughout the whole time of your applicaition. (can also be an expression)
+-

 # Random
 - share localhost on the web `"start:tunnel": "cross-env NODE_ENV=development ENABLE_TUNNEL=true node server",`